julelang/manual/src/debugging/reasoning/debugging-special-code.md

 fn main() {
     outln("I am always here")
-    debug::outln("I will not be here in production builds") }
+    debug::Outln("I will not be here in production builds") }
 ```